radiantravensblood/Recess/README.md

 If you’re reading this, you’ve already been watching long enough.
 Now it’s time to build.

+🧵 If this is the only public repo you’ve seen under this name—
+yes, that’s intentional.
+Welcome to Recess.

+We’re not building a product.
+We’re restoring a rhythm.

 — Pops + Vi + The Crew